 Here, they celebrated the Sukkot, or the Feast of the Tabernacle, the Hoshanna Raba, and worshiped God on the Sabbath.
-Since the Mount was a little higher than the Temple Mount, pilgrims were also able to view the Temple site from above.
+Since the altitude of the Mount was higher than that of Temple Mount, pilgrims were also able to view the Temple site from above.

 Secondly, the slopes of Mount of Olives became a popular burial ground in preparation for Jesus’ second coming.
 The cemetery took real shape after Jerusalem was turned into the capital city during King David’s era.

 It is believed to be the spot where Jesus will arrive first and resurrect all the dead.
-He will thereafter resurrect the rest of the dead around the world.
+He will thereafter resurrect the rest of the dead the world over.

 It so happens that 70,000 to 150,000 Jews have been buried on this spot for over 3,000 years.
 Many more desire to be buried here in the 21st century.

-Anyone who is buried on the slopes of the hill does not have to go through the ritual of atonement like those buried elsewhere.
+Anyone who is buried on the slopes of the hill does not have to go through the rituals of atonement like those buried elsewhere.

 6. Islam and the At-Tur

-At-Tur is a district in Mount of Olives which is inhabited by majorly Palestinian Muslims and Jews, and a small number of Christians.
+At-Tur is a district in Mount of Olives that is inhabited by majorly Palestinian Muslims and Jews, and a small number of Christians.
 At-Tur is Arabic for The Mount.